 The face of bankruptcy filers is changing.
 Increasingly, older Americans are filing at high rates: a recent study found that the rate of Americans 65 and over who’ve turned to bankruptcy has tripled since 1991.

-As a bankruptcy lawyer Memphis TN has turned to for more than 30 years now, I not only understand this trend but encourage older Americans who are struggling with debt to consider this option.
+As a bankruptcy law firm Memphis, TN has turned to for more than 30 years now, I not only understand this trend but encourage older Americans who are struggling with debt to consider this option.
 Anyone who’s worked his or her entire life deserves to enjoy their post-retirement years, and it is never too late for a fresh start.